atoone/BeastEm/README.md

 Linux users can run BeastEm with the executable name ``beastem`` on the command line.

-If no parameters are supplied, BeastEm will start the emulator up with an (incomplete) monitor ROM that exercises some of the features of MicroBeast.
+If no parameters are supplied, BeastEm will start the emulator up with a memory editor, YModem download utility and CP/M 2.2 environment with a few programs to try out.
 This is equivalent to running with the command line:

 ```
-beastem -f flash_v1.5.bin -l 0 firmware.lst -l 23 bios.lst
+beastem -f flash_v1.5.bin -l 0 firmware.lst -l 23 monitor.lst
 ```

 ## Command line options